This post may contain affiliate links. Please read our disclosure policy.

 Before you spin your web of chocolatey magic, keep these tricks in mind — they’ll help your spooky creation look as hauntingly beautiful as it tastes.

-• Build the spider last: Let the ganache-coated body firm up before adding the Pocky legs and fondant eyes.
+• Build the spider last: Chill the ganache-coated body before adding the Pocky legs and fondant eyes — no spider slumps here.

-• Patience pays off: Chill the finished cake overnight — the flavors deepen, and the texture becomes spellbinding.
+• Patience pays off: Chill the finished cake overnight for the richest flavor and a slice that cuts clean and glossy.

 Nutrition